-During enrichment weeks the children have the opportunity to acquire knowledge and to develop a variety of skills.
-They will also have the opportunity to work with people from the wider community.
+During enrichment weeks the children have the opportunity to develop a variety of skills and will also have the opportunity to work with people from the wider community.

-The topics planned for the children are not content driven, but focus upon the knowledge and skills pupils need to acquire.
+The topics planned for the children are not content driven, but focus upon the skills pupils need to acquire.
 Throughout the year topics planned for the children are linked to their locality, national and international events.